Skip to content

 Note that only a number of GPUs equivalent to a subset of the savio3_gpu and savio4_gpu nodes are available for regular priority FCA use:

-If you've submitted a job to savio3_gpu or savio4_gpu under an FCA and squeue indicates it is pending with the REASON of QOSGrpCpuLimit, that indicates that all of the GPUs of the type you requested that are available for FCA use are already being used.
+If you've submitted a job to savio3_gpu or savio4_gpu under an FCA and squeue indicates it is pending with the REASON of QOSGrpCpuLimit or QOSGrpGRES, that indicates that all of the GPUs of the type you requested (or the CPUs that are allocated proportional to GPUs) that are available for FCA use are already being used.

 Job not starting because of QOSMinGRES

-If you've submitted a job to savio3_gpu or savio4_gpu under an FCA and squeue indicates it is pending with the REASON of QOSMinGRES, that indicates that you forgot to provide the GPU type in your --gres flag, or that you've requested a GPU type not available for FCA use apart from low-priority use (currently this should only apply to TITAN GPUs in savio3_gpu).
+If you've submitted a job to savio3_gpu or savio4_gpu under an FCA and squeue indicates it is pending with the REASON of QOSMinGRES, that indicates that you forgot to provide the GPU type in your --gres flag, or that you've requested a GPU type not available for FCA use apart from low-priority use (currently this should only apply to TITAN GPUs in savio3_gpu), or that you haven't requested a QoS when requesting A40 or V100 GPU on savio3_gpu.

 Additional savio3_gpu GPUs (including TITAN GPUs) and savio4_gpu GPUs can be accessed by FCA users through the low priority queue.